Mott Street: Culture

-Little Guangdong (小廣東 siu2 gwong2 dung1) or Cantonese Town (粵語埠 jyut6 jyu5 fau6) would be the more appropriate term since Cantonese immigrants do come from different parts of Guangdong province of China.
-Most of the Chinatown Chinese-businesses still continue to be Cantonese-owned combining with still significant numbers of Cantonese residents of the Lower East Side and Cantonese from other areas contributing to the Chinatown businesses has allowed Cantonese to continue to be Chinatown's lingua franca even though Mandarin as Chinatown's other lingua franca is increasing.
-Despite the large Fuzhou population to the eastern section of Chinatown, though, Cantonese is still predominant in Mott Street with the rest of the western portion of Chinatown.
-The long time established Cantonese community stretches onto Pell, Doyer, Bayard, Elizabeth, Mulberry, and Canal Streets and on Bowery in Manhattan's Chinatown.
+Little Guangdong or Cantonese Town are additional terms for the neighborhood, since Cantonese immigrants have come from all different parts of Guangdong province.
+Despite the large Fuzhou population to the eastern section of Chinatown, and the increasing prevalence of Mandarin in Chinatown in the 20th century, Cantonese is still the predominant lingua franca in Mott Street and the rest of the western portion of Chinatown.
+The long-established Cantonese community stretches onto Pell, Doyer, Bayard, Elizabeth, Mulberry, and Canal Streets and onto Bowery.